Hermosillo is home to the Naranjeros (website), part of the Mexican Pacific League (LMP).

 The Mexican Pacific Baseball League gets under way in October.
-The LMP 2021-22 regular season starts with Hermosillo at home against Mexicali at 7:00pm on Tuesday, October 5.
-Obregon’s first game is in Navajoa on Wednesday, October 6.
+The LMP 2022-23 regular season starts with Naranjeros de Hermosillo at home against Obregon at 7:00pm on Wednesday, October 12.

 El Naranjeros de Hermosillo es un equipo de béisbol en la Liga Mexicana del Pacífico.
 Con sede en Hermosillo, Sonora, que son uno de los equipos más exitosos en la Liga Mexicana del Pacífico, con 15 títulos